click here to read what hedz are sayin' (comments) below

 When we commit our lives to the research that will give our people knowledge, we can’t go at this arduous task without an economic base to operate from.” — Amos Wilson

 I watched several of the pieces hedz put up of his lectures.
-I watched the clip where he lyrically slayed the late Zionist, Irv Rubin, on CNN with precision, lookin’ in awe as I saw how articulate he was amidst his opponent’s reluctance to deal with the topic-at-hand, settlin’ to call him an animal.
-Actually, if you know how sharp Cokely is, he IS a beast!
+I watched the clip where he lyrically slayed the late Zionist, Irv Rubin, on CNN with precision, lookin’ in awe as I saw how articulate he was amidst his opponent’s reluctance to deal with the topic-at-hand, settling, as a last resort, to calling him an animal.
+Actually, if you know how sharp Cokely is, he is a beast!

 I scrolled down the playlist and saw an Elder draped with charcoal-grey locks.
 The caption said “Steve Cokely - $5 Gas Prices are Coming”.
 I said to myself, “naw, this ain’t Steve!”
 My last encounter with him was just over 5 yearz ago.
 Did he change that much?

 I clicked the link and lo’ and behold, it was Cokely doin’ a lecture in Detroit, October 2007!
-I chose to listen to him before anything else and as alwayz, he info was deeply profound!
-Then came my subconscious wanting me to watch it again, but this tyme, to watch him.
+I chose to listen to him before anything else and as alwayz, the info was deeply profound!
+Then came my subconscious, wanting me to watch it again, but this time, just watching him.
 This is when my eye’s welled-up.
 Cokely was physically a fraction of himself and although I do not know his exact age, he seemed to appear to look much older than he really is.
 It was clear his physical condition is deteriorating.

-I took me back to one of the last tymz I saw him speak when he briefly mentioned his decaying health, lack of medical benefits and financial situation.
-The countless miles this heru (hero) has journeyed, sacrificing his life for our liberation, was apparent.
-Brutha Cokely’s once impenetrable armor has weakened, and it’s so clear, I could not help but feel sad.
+I took me back to one of the last tymz I saw him speak when he briefly mentioned his decaying health, his lack of medical benefits, and his financial situation.
+The countless miles this Heru (Hero) has journeyed, sacrificing his life for our liberation, was apparent.
+As with any aging Lion, Brotha Cokely’s once impenetrable armor has weakened, and it’s so clear, I could not help but get emotional.

 My thoughts on this beckoned me to feel there’s a metaphysical and physical perspective that needed to written about.